 The first step in calculating a return is estimating the amount that you need to invest.
-Note you will need more than QuickBooks 2012 to make this calculation.
+Note you will need more than QuickBooks to make this calculation.
 Your best bet is to use Microsoft Excel.
-The amount you need to invest is similar to the check you write to a bank in order to buy a CD.
+This amount is similar to the check you write to a bank in order to buy a CD.

 |Price of building||$350,000|

 |Add: Closing costs||15,000|

 |Total initial investment||$65,000|